MLOpsGroup47/autobird/reports/README.md

         - name: WANDB_PROJECT
           value: "autobird"
 ```
 Which submits a job to Vertex AI which launches a VM with the specifications listed before and terminates it after completion.
+The benefit of using the compute engine was to run multiple experiments simultanously making hyperparameter tuning easier and faster as they are just changed in the train-bash script.

 ## Deployment